ryutaaoki/TEDxInJapan/README.md

   }

   ```
-You need a to log in your twitter developper account and take your access token in your created application ([here](https://dev.twitter.com/))
+You need to log in your twitter developper account and take your access token in your created application ([here](https://dev.twitter.com/))

 You have now some little things to edit:
   - Twitter feed